Andronikos Palaiologos (megas domestikos): Family

 In c.
 1213, he married Theodora.
 Theodora was of illustrious lineage as the daughter of the despot Alexios Palaiologos and Irene Komnene Angelina, the eldest daughter of the Byzantine emperor Alexios III Angelos.
 Until his death in 1203, the despot Alexios Palaiologos was also the heir-apparent to the childless Alexios III.

 Together, the couple had at least four children: Maria (born c.
 1214/5), Irene (c.
 1218), Michael (1224/5) and John (after 1225).
 After Theodora's death, Andronikos remarried, but the name of his second wife is unknown.
 With her he had another son, Constantine (c.
 1230).
-With one of his two wives, Andronikos also had a third daughter, whose name is unknown.
+With one of his two wives, Andronikos also had a third daughter, who married Genoese admiral Benedetto I Zaccaria, but whose name remains unknown.